1. Resource Library

 In accounts receivable factoring, a company sells unpaid invoices, or accounts receivable, to a third-party financial company, known as a factor, at a discount for immediate cash.
 When you factor accounts receivable, your company gets immediate payment for outstanding invoices to improve cash flow.

-There are three types of factoring accounts receivable:
+There are three types of accounts receivable factoring:

 1. Recourse factoring